West Bengal: Education

-West Bengal schools are run by the state government or private organisations, including religious institutions.
+West Bengal schools are run by the state government or by private organisations, including religious institutions.
 Instruction is mainly in English or Bengali, though Urdu is also used, especially in Central Kolkata.
 Secondary schools are affiliated with the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE), the National Institute of Open School (NIOS), West Bengal Board of Secondary Education, or the West Bengal Board of Madrasah Education.